First time buyer guide

 Credit and current account information

 This information includes your current and past credit accounts.
 It is provided by your lenders and companies you owe money to.
-You can find details on the type of account (student loan, credit card, mortgage, etc), the date when you opened it, the account balance, credit limit or amount you’ve been loaned and your payment history.
+You can find details on the type of account (loan, credit card, mortgage, etc), the date when you opened it, the account balance, credit limit or amount you’ve been loaned and your payment history.

 Previous credit searches